harness/developer-hub/docs/security-testing-orchestration/sto-techref-category/gitleaks-scanner-reference.md

 ### Settings

-You can add a `tool_args` setting to run the [GitLeaks scanner binary](https://github.com/gitleaks/gitleaks) with specific command-line arguments.
+You can add a `tool_args` setting to run the [Gitleaks scanner binary](https://github.com/gitleaks/gitleaks) with specific command-line arguments.
 For example, you can redact secrets from the scanner output using `-redact`: `tool_args : --redact`

 ### Additional Configuration